Annapurna Circuit with Tilicho Lake and Kopra Danda

 The today’s way leads us over numerous steps uphill through a Terassenfelder with dreamlike view of the mountains all around until we reached the idyllic mountain village Paudwar.
 The accommodations are here with very basic facilities.
 Overnight in teahouse lodge (B,L,D).

-Day 16: Trek to Copra Danda – about 5 hours
+Day 16: Trek to Kopra Danda – about 5 hours

 We hike most of the way uphill through a rhododendrons jungle overlooking the Dhaulagiri massif.
 This route is less frequented and we will hardly meet any other trekkers.
 Overnight in teahouse lodge (B,L,D).